springernature/scigraph/2017/hackday-2017-06-23/README.md

 ### Advanced: Logging in to your VM

-This won't be necessary in most cases, but if you....
+This won't be necessary in most cases, but if you know what you're doing here's the details:

 1. Ask the organisers for the IP address of your VM
 1. Download the [RSA private key](https://drive.google.com/open?id=0BxTNjwMyIXOoclE2VHdhaWtyLXM)